johnie/x/_posts/2015-03-08-the-oppressed-masses-cry-out-for-action-against-the-common-oppressor.md

 ---
 layout: post
-title "The Oppressed Masses Cry Out for Action Against the Common Oppressor"
+title: "The Oppressed Masses Cry Out for Action Against the Common Oppressor"
 ---

 <p class="lead">It is only being a Muslim which keeps me from seeing people by the color of their skin.
 This religion teaches brotherhood, but I have to be a realist — I live in America, a society which does not believe in brotherhood in any sense of the term.
 Brute force is used by white racists to suppress nonwhites.
 It is a racist society ruled by segregationists.</p>